Updated June 2019

 Tesla’s Autopilot is a “driver assist” function as of 2018, and the driver is instructed to remain alert with hands on the steering wheel when Autopilot is engaged.
-This puts Tesla’s Autopilot somewhere between Level 2 and Level 3 on the autonomous driving scale, as defined by SAE International (see this article about self-driving levels and what they mean).
+This puts Tesla’s Autopilot at Level 2 on the autonomous driving scale, as defined by SAE International (see this article about self-driving levels and what they mean).

-It is by no means a hands-off and eyes-off technology, it requires the driver remain attentive but does allow the car to take over most of the controls so there is less cognitive load on the driver during the trip.
+It is by no means a hands-off and eyes-off technology, it requires the driver remain attentive at all times but does allow the car to take over most of the controls so there is less cognitive load on the driver during the trip.

 Tesla Pushes the Envelope

 Tesla is known for being an extremely innovative company that has disrupted the auto industry by creating electric cars that are not only appealing but also include advanced technology far beyond what most other cars offer (such as built-in Autopilot hardware, built-in cellular, continuous updates, etc.).
 It’s a car that keeps improving with software updates, even after you buy it.